 -

+De-matting rakes contain sharp blades that will cut through tangles or mats.
+Some groomers eschew these tools because they can cut the hair, but thatโs the very reason that some time-pressed owners appreciate the tool: It cuts through mats quickly.
 Rubber or plastic currycombs can be used wet or dry to scrub away dead skin, loose hair, and dirt without painful pulling.
-They also work well to massage shampoo into your dog’s coat.
+They also work well to massage shampoo into your dogโs coat.

 - Undercoat rakes are metal brushes that reach well into the undercoat of double-coated dogs to remove dead hair.
 Often called de-shedding tools, their rounded metal teeth gently disassemble tangles and knots, eliminating dander and trapped dirt.
 They are recommended for dogs with thick, dense coats and for shaping and thinning hair to create a soft, smooth, shiny coat.